All Episodes

 They just work.

-Mike Lindellas has his incredible deal ongoing with his Giza Dream Sheets, made from the world's best cotton.
+Mike Lindellis has his incredible deal ongoing with his Giza Dream Sheets made from the world's best cotton.

 Every MyPillow product has a 10-year warranty.

-The sleep you've been wanting and needing and craving and desiring, and frankly, you deserve will be yours.
+And those products arrive, the sleep you've been wanting and needing and craving and desiring and, frankly, you deserve will be yours.

 Hannity is on right now.

-We continue with Ennis Cantor, better known as Freedom, MBA uh player and human rights activist.
+We continue with Ennis Cantor, better known as Freedom, NBA player and human rights activist.

 Tell me about your life now.

-Um, because when you described what when you spoke at the the Patriot Awards, uh you described a pretty lonely existence.
+Because when you described, when you spoke at the Patriot Awards, you described a pretty lonely existence.

 I mean, I played in NBA for 11 years.

-I had hundreds of teammates, hundreds of courses.
+I had hundreds of teammates, hundreds of coaches.

-We can literally create this big moment, you know, because what's what's driving the crazy is how can a Chinese dictatorship can control a hundred percent American-made company organization like MBA.
+Because what's driving me crazy is how can a Chinese dictatorship can control a 100% American-made company organization like NBA?

-And how can they fire and just newly uh American citizens?
+And how can they fire at just newly American citizens?

-That oh, this guy supported me and this uh play stood with me, which I would never do without the uh permission.
+That, oh, this guy supported me and this stood with me, which I would never do without their permission.

-Um, I mean, the the last, you know, five.
+Well, I mean, the last, you know, five years ago.

 People are afraid.